Health & Exercise Sciences

 Mission

-The mission of the University of the Pacific’s Department of Health, Exercise and Sport Sciences is to provide student-centered instruction, offer a progressive, dynamic, cross-disciplinary curriculum in the liberal arts and sciences tradition, and attract and sustain students and faculty of diversity and quality.
+The mission of the University of the Pacific’s Department of Health and Exercise Sciences is to provide student-centered instruction, offer a progressive, dynamic, cross-disciplinary curriculum in the liberal arts and sciences tradition, and attract and sustain students and faculty of diversity and quality.

-The Department of Health, Exercise and Sport Sciences offers programs of study leading to the Bachelor of Arts, Bachelor of Science, and Master of Arts degrees.
-The purpose of a Health, Exercise and Sport Sciences degree is to educate and prepare students for a variety of careers in the fields grounded in human movement.
+The Department of Health and Exercise Sciences offers programs of study leading to the Bachelor of Arts, Bachelor of Science, and Master of Arts degrees.
+The purpose of a Health and Exercise Sciences degree is to educate and prepare students for a variety of careers in the fields grounded in human-centered sciences.

 Coursework provides students with a foundation of knowledge and understanding about the concepts within the discipline.
-Health, Exercise and Sport Sciences majors must successfully complete one of the following concentrations: health and exercise science, human performance, or PE, coaching & fitness..
 All degree options culminate with internships or practical coursework in clinical and applied settings.

-Upon completion of a degree in the Department of Health, Exercise and Sport Sciences, it is expected that students have the capacity to: obtain, read, and interpret important information from health, exercise & sport sciences literature; write clearly, critically and persuasively; prepare and deliver presentations effectively; work and collaborate in groups toward a common goal; design and conduct research studies using appropriate methodologies; identify and apply ethical standards to the current issues in a selected track/major.
+Upon completion of a degree in the Department of Health and Exercise Sciences, it is expected that students have the capacity to: Obtain, read, and interpret important information from health and exercise sciences literature; write clearly, critically and persuasively; prepare and deliver presentations effectively; work and collaborate in groups toward a common goal; design and conduct research studies using appropriate methodologies; identify and apply ethical standards to the current issues in a selected track/major.

 Facilities

-The Department of Health, Exercise and Sport Sciences has the following facilities for use in its programs: a Human Physiology laboratory, a Human Performance and Biomechanics laboratory, a Kinesiology laboratory, an Athletic Training laboratory, a computer lab, Main Gymnasium, and Baun Fitness Center.
+The Department of Health and Exercise Sciences has the following facilities for use in its programs: a Human Physiology laboratory, a Human Performance and Biomechanics laboratory, a Kinesiology laboratory, a Clinical Training laboratory, a computer lab, and Baun Fitness Center.

 Bachelor of Science in Health and Exercise Science